rperezdattari/COACH-gym/README.md

 ## Usage

-To run the code just type the following in the folder `COACH-gym`:
+To run the code just type in the terminal inside the folder `COACH-gym`:

 ```python
 python main.py